North Dakota Rural Electric Political Action Committee

 All contributions received by REPAC are used to provide financial support to statewide and legislative candidates who support rural electric issues.
-REPAC operates on a nonpartisan basis, and supports candidates from both parties, but only a single candidate in each race.
+REPAC operates on a nonpartisan basis, and supports candidates from both parties.
 REPAC board members gather information about candidates' positions and voting records, meet with candidates, and visit with local co-op REPAC liaisons, coop managers and directors before making REPAC contribution decisions.

 How do I know where the money went?

 All political action committees are required to disclose all contributions received and all candidate support provided in excess of $200.
 REPAC files this information with the Secretary of State's office on an annual basis.
 REPAC contribution information is also available upon request.